Day Eighteen on the Camino Portugués

 Not that long ago, one had to take a ferry from Caminha to A Guarda, and be at the mercy of the tides.
 We were unable to cross for more than 24 hours because of low tide, but instead, a local fisherman, Mario, took us across the Minho River in his small fishing boat.
 (Mario’s boat service is now the Taxi Boat Peregrinos, see just below.)

-There is now, as of 2023, a new water taxi service, since the ferry boats have totally ceased, called the Xacobeo Transfer.
+Since the ferry boats totally ceased, there is now several water taxi companies.
+The first one is called the Xacobeo Transfer.
 These are small boats that can carry up to five people, so it may be best to reserve your spot online, by clicking on the link provided!
 It will cost you 6 Euros each.
-They run every hour in the morning, starting at 7:30 a.m., and several more times in the afternoon, with the last boat at 5:30 p.m.
+They run every hour in the morning, starting at 7:30 a.m., and several more times in the afternoon, with the last boat at 6:30 p.m.
+You can find their boats at the far northern end of Caminha at the old ferry boat dock site.
+Their boats land at the far right side of the dock.
+They are only identified by a small, hard to see sign, as of this writing.
+They do NOT sell their tickets at the old ferry station house, so don't even ask there or the Taximar folks will be upset with you.

 As noted above, there is yet another water boat taxi service called Taxi Boat Peregrinos.
 They can be found at the Praia Foz de Minho, or the beach by the mouth of the river.
 This is the same area where Mario the Fisherman operated from in the past.
-It is a good 2.5 kilometers west, from the center of Caminha.
+It is a good 2.5 kilometers southwest, from the center of Caminha.
 Their advantage is that they run more often, earlier and later than Xacobeo Transfer.
+All you have to do is call them.
 They will even take you all the way to Tui, by boat, if you wish to cross over to the Central from Caminha!!
+They are the most convenient if you are walking the Senda Litoral and staying in this area.

 Salutation